gedw99/lens-pathway/README.md

 https://github.com/LedFx/LedFx

 - Get GIO ( https://github.com/gioui/gio ) and Task ( https://github.com/go-task/task ) and task-UI working with it.
+- Allows Users to work with the system.
+- Allows Speech --> Text to control the GUI --> control the LEDS.